Parliament unanimously approves president Bio’s government first budget

 Adult Literacy Scheme: In line with H.E, the President’s statement on the official opening of Parliament to support adult literacy, the sum of Le2.4 billion is provided in the domestic capital budget to support adult functional education in all 14 provincial and the Western Area districts.

-Salary Increase for Civil Servants in Grades 1- 6 : As part of the mitigating measures, Government is providing 10 percent of the
+Salary Increase for Civil Servants in Grades 1- 6 : As part of the mitigating measures, Government is providing 10 percent of the basic salary of all civil servants, teachers, police, military, correctional services and National fire Authority in grades 1 to 6 as transport allowance.

-basic salary of all civil servants, teachers, police, military, correctional services and National fire Authority in grades 1 to 6 as transport allowance.
 This will cost Government Le24.6 billion for the second half of the year and benefit 49,181 Government workers, which account for 71 percent of the public sector workforce.

 Capital Expenditure

 Domestic expenditure is revised downwards as payments to contractors would be delayed until the audit of the domestic arrears is complete.
 Domestic capital expenditure is now projected at Le800.7 billion compared to the original budget of Le1.05 billion.
+Foreign financed capital expenditure will remain as originally budgeted.

 Budget Deficit Financing